Raghadmustafa96/102d17/README.md

 That’s the dark side of growth, I guess…

-**My name is Raghad Mustafa, l studied computer engineering at Yarmouk University in September 2019, I worked after graduated as automation tester**
+**My name is Raghad Mustafa, l studied computer engineering at Yarmouk University and graduated in September 2019, I worked after graduated as automation tester**
 *This is my GitHub* : (https://github.com/Raghadmustafa96/reading-notes)